ndaidong/vim/README.md

 ### Add plugin

-For example "vim-wanted" can be added as below:
+For example `vim-wanted` can be added as below:

 ```bash
 cd ~/.config/nvim